Skip to Content

 3. Experiment with suet types: Different bird species have varying preferences.
 Offer a variety of suet types, including different flavors and textures, to attract a wider range of birds.

-4. Guarantee suet accessibility: Keep suet feeders clean and easily accessible to birds.
+4. Guarantee suet accessibility: Regularly cleaning suet feeders, ideally every two weeks as part of a consistent cleaning schedule, is crucial to remove bacteria and mold that can deter birds.
+Keep suet feeders clean and easily accessible to birds.
 Regularly refill the feeders to establish a reliable food source and prevent birds from seeking alternatives.

 Feeder Placement and Bird Discovery